websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/site-appearance.md

 # Site Appearance

 The design and functionality of a Liferay site can be adjusted and customized through a variety of complementary mechanisms.
-The following table summarizes and contrasts how certain tasks can be achieved:
+This table summarizes and contrasts which Liferay functions and tools can be used to achieve common tasks and goals:

 | Features                                | Style Books | Master Page Templates | Themes |
 |-----------------------------------------|:-----------:|:---------------------:|:------:|